Experience a unique moment in time with

 No perfume, soaps, colognes, chewing gum, laundry soap,

 We will have to be very quiet from entry to exit.

 No restrooms available.

-No food, beverage will be provided.
+No food will be allowed, however, beverage will be provided.